SamchanThunder/openhim-mediator-client-registry/README.md

 4. Create a channel in OpenHIM Console:
 ```
 i.
 In the OpenHIM Console, go to Channels
 ii.
-Click on the channel that receives patient data from point of services.
+Click on the channel that receives FHIR data from point of services.
 In my case, it is FHIR Server.
 iii.
 Click on Routes then Add New Route
 iv.
 Create a route (Route Name: CR Mediator Route, Host: crmediator, Port: 7060).
 Then click Set Route and Save Changes.
 ```